Introduction:

 Equitable Benefit Sharing mechanism:

+Despite the many measures taken for the protection, conservation and sustainable use of biodiversity, many species and ecosystems are seriously threatened.
+The broad vision for biodiversity in Agenda 21 is its conservation and sustainable use accompanied by equitable benefit sharing mechanism.
+This includes a focus on enhancing national biodiversity protection measures involving the development of national strategies; mainstreaming of biodiversity concerns; ensuring the fair and equitable sharing of the benefit accruing from biodiversity; country-wide studies on biodiversity; fostering traditional methods and indigenous knowledge; encouraging biotechnological innovations along with the suitable sharing of their benefits and promoting regional and international cooperation.
+It also called for reinforcing at the national and international level, capacities for the assessment, study, and systematic observation and evaluation of biodiversity.
 The Authority while granting approval to any person for access of for transfer of results of research or applying for patent and IPR or for third party transfer of the accessed biological resources and associated knowledge may impose terms and conditions for ensuring equitable sharing of the benefits arising out the use of accessed biological material and associated knowledge.
 The formula for benefit sharing shall be determined on case by case basis.
 The quantum of benefits shall be mutually agreed upon between the persons applying for such approval and the Authority in consultation with the local bodies and benefit claimers and may be decided in due regard to the defined parameters of access, the extent of use, the sustainability aspect, impact and unexpected outcome levels including measures ensuring conservation and sustainable use of biological diversity.
 Depending upon each case the Authority shall stipulate the time frame for assessing benefit sharing on short, medium and long term benefits.
 The Authority shall stipulate that benefits shall ensure conservation, and sustainable use of biological diversity.
 Five percent of the assessed benefits shall be earmarked for the Authority or Board as the case may be towards administrative and service charges.

 Top